CoDkid2006/BoTN_Save_Editor/README.md

 Requires python 3.7+

-Place editor in save directory or change files paths to save directory.

-To execute run 'python NephelymSaveEditor.py'

-Modify Logic in Main to preform desired edits.
-Main function provides examples of most program functions.
-Functions starting with _ are ment to be internal and should only be used inside class.

 # DISCLAIMER!
 Make backups of saves before modifing them.
 Program should be able to make working saves, but there is no 100% guarantee.
 Invalid options should throw an exception during runtime.

+# GUIDE
+Place editor in save directory or change files paths to save directory.

+MODIFY LOGIC IN MAIN TO PREFORM DESIRED EDITS.

+To execute run 'python NephelymSaveEditor.py'

+## Brief
+Mostly started this because of not wanting to spend hours breeding perfect nehpelyms but it morphed into curiosity of how UE serializes it saves.
+Figuring out how to parse save game file data structures down to a simple form and recreating them back into a working save has been and interesting challenge.
+This is more of a tech exploration than a 'Proper' save editor, but included are functions to help facilitate bulk editing of a save.
+More ganular editing is possible but will require more logical thinking on the users end to achieve the desired changes.
+The main function provides examples of most higher level program functions.
+Functions starting with _ are ment to be internal and should only be used inside class or if debugging.

 # BUGS and ISSUES
 If you encounter a bug in the program or it creates corrupted saves.
 Create a new Issue on the Issues page, with the following and it will maybe get fixed